County of Santa Barbara

 PUBLIC WORKS DEPARTMENT

-Consider recommendations regarding an Agreement Between the County of Santa Barbara and
+Consider recommendations regarding an Agreement Between the County of Santa Barbara

-Third District, as follows:
+Facility, Third District, as follows:

-a) Approve, ratify, and authorize the Chair to execute a ten-year Agreement between the County of
+a) Approve, ratify, and authorize the Chair to execute a ten-year Agreement between the

-Recovery Facility at the Tajiguas ReSource Center; and
+Material Recovery Facility at the Tajiguas ReSource Center; and

-b) Determine that pursuant to California Environmental Quality Act (CEQA) Guidelines Section
+b) Determine that pursuant to California Environmental Quality Act (CEQA) Guidelines

-project, the Final Subsequent Environmental Impact Report (EIR) (12EIR-00000-00002) SCH
+documents for this project, the Final Subsequent Environmental Impact Report (EIR)

-No.2012041068 and Subsequent EIR Revision Letter and Errata dated May 27, 2016 certified by
+(12EIR-00000-00002) SCH No.2012041068 and Subsequent EIR Revision Letter and Errata

-the Board of Supervisors on July 12, 2016, Final Subsequent EIR Addendum dated August 11,
+dated May 27, 2016 certified by the Board of Supervisors on July 12, 2016, Final Subsequent

-2017 (revised October 26, 2017) considered by the Board of Supervisors on November 14, 2017,
+EIR Addendum dated August 11, 2017 (revised October 26, 2017) considered by the Board

-second Addendum dated August 15, 2023 considered by the Board on October 3, 2023 and
+by the Board on October 3, 2023 and November 7, 2023, and the third Addendum dated

-November 7, 2023, and the third Addendum dated August 12, 2024 considered by the Board on
+August 12, 2024 considered by the Board on September 10, 2024; therefore, no subsequent

-September 10, 2024; therefore, no subsequent environmental document shall be prepared for this
+environmental document shall be prepared for this project.

 BOARD OF SUPERVISORS